kushaldas/asaman/docs/source/usage.rst

 Usage
 ======

 `asaman` can be used in various ways, the simplest form would be to create a reproducible wheel for your own project, via a source tarball.

+To achive this, the project uses a `SOURCE_DATE_EPOCH` value as `1309379017`, this time has been chosen to remember `Aaron Swartz <https://en.wikipedia.org/wiki/Aaron_Swartz>`_, his first commit to the SecureDrop project.

+We also use `/tmp/pip-wheel-build/` directory to build the wheels.

 Creating wheel from a source tarball
 -------------------------------------